CrunchyData/pgbouncer_fdw/README.md

 CREATE EXTENSION dblink;
 ```

 Create an fdw server & user mapping manually first with your preferred credentials.
-Leave server name as "pgbouncer". pgbouncer statistics are global so it only needs to be monitored from a single database.
+Leave server name as "pgbouncer".
+Set the port to whichever port pgbouncer itself is running on, NOT the postgres database. pgbouncer statistics are global so it only needs to be monitored from a single database.
 If you have multiple databases in your cluster, it is recommended to just install it to the default `postgres` database.
 ```
 CREATE SERVER pgbouncer FOREIGN DATA WRAPPER dblink_fdw OPTIONS (host 'localhost',
-                                                                 port '5432',
+                                                                 port '6432',
                                                                  dbname 'pgbouncer');

 CREATE USER MAPPING FOR PUBLIC SERVER pgbouncer OPTIONS (user 'ccp_monitoring', password 'mypassword');